goodekat/WhoseEgg/README.md

   - Egg characteristics page:

-      - **Return a warning if input variables are outside of training data**
       - **Update instructional text**
       - Add visualizations of new data compared to training data (to determine if their observations fall within reasonable ranges to